How to Withdraw Your College Application

 If this option exists, you should be able to withdraw your application online in a matter of moments.
 Some schools provide simple instructions for how students can withdraw an application.
 For example, Northeastern asks students to log into their school account and fill out a “decline admission” form.
-Drexel University applicants are instructed to log into their school profile and submit an “Application Inquiry Form” indicating that they are withdrawing.
+Drexel University applicants are instructed to log into Discover Drexel and select the “I want to withdraw my application” option.

-What if I can’t find how to cancel my application?
+What if I can’t find how to withdraw my application?

 If students can’t withdraw their application through their application portal, and no specific instructions are easily found, we recommend that students contact their assigned admissions counselor by e-mail and include the following info: